Rathaus4tel/R4tel.de/README.md

 Whenever you write a message, that might be relevant about a certain place, please mention the street and house number, such as “R14” for “Rathausstraße 14”.
 You can also add this abbreviation to your Signal-Profil.
 (However this means all of your contacts in Signal will see this abbreviation.)
 * Critics\
 Please keep in mind that the HOWOGE, despite it being fairly big might have issues with bureaucratic problems and even though some things could be done better - only have our best interest in mind and can not be compared with other property sharks.
 So please do *not* assume that they want to ‘rob’ us but rather that they might not be perfect *yet*.
 The glass is half-full, not half-empty.
+* Pictures\
+  All pictures in which persons are recognizable may only be published with the permission of these persons.

 ### Conflict solving
 * Main group\